Jayancv/PIGenerator/src/templates/component_check.md

 Please help me identify is there any missing components.
 If any component missing then rewrite a new code with all the components.
 Otherwise, send output as 'Correct'

+NOTE : Final output should contain all the code with correction of previous code(Full code).